MECR: Function

-The mtFAS pathway is essential for producing octanoic acid that is used to synthesize lipoic acid, which is essential for aerobic metabolism.
-The protein encoded by MECR is an oxidoreductase that catalyzes the last step in mtFAS.
+The mtFAS pathway is essential for producing octanoyl-ACP that is used to synthesize lipoic acid, which is essential for aerobic metabolism.

 A Purkinje cell specific knock out of the Mecr gene in mice leads to neurodegeneration.

 Clinical significance

 Genetic mutations to MECR have been suggested to cause MEPAN Syndrome, a neurometabolic disorder in humans that involves disruptions in the pathway involved in mitochondrial fatty acid synthesis (mtFAS).
 MEPAN patients were found to harbor recessive mutations in MECR, and typically present with childhood-onset dystonia, optic atrophy, and basal ganglia signal abnormalities on MRI.